-School administrators and government officials have an impact at the legislative level, but it is teachers who have a direct effect on students in the classroom --- that is, after all, where learning takes place.
+School administrators and government officials have an impact at the legislative level, but it is teachers who directly affect students in the classroom–that is, after all, where learning takes place.
 You won’t be able to improve the quality of education for every student in America, but you will be able to for your students.
-Helping just one student is worth it, but over a long and productive career, you have the chance to help thousands of students.
+The importance of being a teacher cannot be overstated.
+Helping just one student can make the job worth it, but over a long and productive career, you have the chance to help thousands of students.

 Essentially, becoming a teacher lets you take part in shaping the next generation.

 One of the reasons for becoming a teacher is to contribute to your community in a meaningful way.
 Teaching is one of the most direct ways to make an impact, and if you are driven by the desire to help those around you, being a teacher is an invaluable contribution.

 Perhaps you grew up in a high-needs area and are personally connected to the struggle of students who come from low-income neighborhoods and go to schools with little funding; this sort of perspective allows you to recognize how much of a difference a devoted teacher can make.
 Maybe an amazing teacher changed your life when you were younger and you want to share that with a new generation of students.
 Many people cite a favorite teacher as a source of inspiration in their decision to pursue a career in education.

 Teachers do more than teach, and their impact extends far beyond the classroom.
 As a teacher, you are more than just an educator–you are a mentor, a confidant and a friend.
 One of the most common reasons to become a teacher is to make a difference in the lives of as many students as you can.
 Taylor Mali, a renowned poet, education advocate and former teacher, describes this impact in his spoken word poem, What Teachers Make.